By Bob Noebel

 As Christians, we have tasted God's mercy and goodness, and have

-experienced joy, peace, healing, and protection from a loving
+experienced joy, peace, healing, and protection by a loving

 How can we possibly go back to something far less than we now